 I’ve always enjoyed giving holiday gifts for loved ones, and just the same have always appreciated receiving thoughtful gifts.
-However, holiday gifting became tough for me as I became more health conscious.
+However, holiday gifting became tough for me when I became more health conscious.
 It also became more challenging for my family members who no longer knew what to give me for the holidays…

-But then in 2011, I started to learn about how many of the common things in my life were affecting my health and exacerbating my Hashimoto’s.
+But in 2011, I started to learn about how many of the common things in my life were affecting my health and exacerbating my Hashimoto’s.

 - The sugar in the candy and cookies was causing blood sugar imbalances.

 - The gluten and dairy in the baked goods were causing my acid reflux, diarrhea, and carpal tunnel.

 - The perfumes, colognes, and lotions were filled with endocrine-disrupting chemicals.